 The dash instrument cluster on a DeLorean has a rather old-fashioned flexible plastic circuit board with mechanical connectors.
 This circuit board is incredibly fragile and should always be handled with great care, as the copper traces are thin & come loose from the plastic very easily.
 Thankfully mine’s in almost-perfect condition.

-I attached the probes from our power supply straight to the threads of the voltage gauge – this bypasses absolutely everything and will give me the purest voltage reading possible.
-And just to be extra-sure, I didn’t rely on the voltage gauge of our power supply for the reference – I used one of our most accurate multimeters, an EZ Digital DM441B, which was also attached to the threads of the voltage gauge.
+I attached the probes from the power supply straight to the threads of the voltage gauge – this bypasses absolutely everything and will give me the purest voltage reading possible.
+And just to be extra-sure, I didn’t rely on the voltage gauge of our power supply – I used one of the most accurate multimeters I have access to, an EZ Digital DM441B, which was also attached directly to the threads of the voltage gauge.
 Under these conditions this multimeter promises at least 0.1% accuracy to 4 digits, which should be good enough for around 0.01V.
 As expected, there was a slight voltage disagreement between the power supply and the multimeter, which is why I set it up this way because I trust the multimeter’s reading far more than I trust the power supply.

 So, where to from here?
 Well it isn’t really possible to disassemble & recalibrate this part – at least not for the kind of error it’s giving me, the best I could hope for would still give an incorrect reading 90% of the time.
 DMC sells New Original Stock Voltage/Temperature Gauges, but there’s a good chance a replacement would also have calibration problems in a similar-but-different way, and I’m not sure this is worth $200 for that slight chance of improvement.
 So, I think I’ll just live with it.